vCr0ssx/Password-Strength-Checker/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more information.

 # Acknowledgements
-This script uses the zxcvbn library to evaluate password strength and the Have I Been Pwned?
-API to check if a password has been leaked in a data breach.
+This script uses the zxcvbn library to evaluate password strength